Carnival is Trying to Overcome Suffering,2019

 info@gallleriapiu.com

-Clothes for the Demonstration Against false Vladimir Putin Elections 2011-2015
+Clothes for the Demonstration Against False Vladimir Putin Elections 2011-2015

 Installation, mix textile, wood, hand writing